fjcarbajal/python_focus_group/README.md

 data_types.py: a script with different data types to be familiar with for_loops.py: remember for loops as "for every item, do this action" You can have basic, nested, parallel for loops, and even set for dictionaries while_loops.py: similar to for loops but the loop will run only if a condition is met.
 Be careful to not get stuck in a never ending while loop

+## Session_11
+conditionals.py: Conditionals are if-else statements but the else part does not always need to be there There are many ways to set up conditionals: if-else statements, including "elif" as adding "else if," and including "and" or "or."